What is the best type of roof coating?

 Silicone – Like foam, silicone is commonly applied over flat or low-slope roofs of commercial buildings.
 Compatible substrates are asphalt, concrete, fiberglass, glass, metal, wood, SPF and other previously coated substrates.
 Silicone requires a primer application over most substrates.
 Application temperature minimum is 33°F, maximum 85°F and should not be used when the air temperature is within 5°F of the dew point.

-Pros & Cons: Spray Foam Polyurethane and Silicone Roof Coating
+Roof Coating Pros and Cons: Spray Foam Polyurethane and Silicone

 - No CFCs, HCFCs or other gasses harmful to the ozone layer.